SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Discussion

+Evaluation of registration algorithms is difficult due to lack of ground truth \citep{pluim2016truth}.
+In particular, the assessment of registration performance should not be based only on a tissue overlap score since a clearly unrealistic and wrong deformation could still have a good tissue overlap score (an extreme example is presented by \citet{rohlfing2011image}).
+For that reason, usually also deformation regularity is measured.
+However, that introduces further difficulties for evaluation because of the trade-off invoked by the regularization hyperparameter (in our case $\lambda$) between the tissue overlap and deformation regularity, which can change the ranking of the methods for different metrics.
+For that reason one should look at the overall performance across the regularity and accuracy metrics (see e.g. Learn2reg challenge \citep{hering2022learn2reg}).
+We further evaluate using the consistency metrics as is often done in the literature \citep{holden2000voxel, pluim2016truth}.

+In a such overall comparison over all four datasets, our method performs clearly the best.
+In more detail:

-\begin{itemize} \item \textbf{VoxelMorph:} Our method outperforms it on every metric. \item \textbf{SYMNet:} While \textit{SYMNet (original)} has slightly fewer folding voxels (compared to our standard inference variant) and slightly better inverse consistency, our method has a significantly better dice score.
-By increasing regularization one could easily make our model to have better regularity while maintaining significantly better dice score than SYMNet.
-Indeed, based on validation set results in Table \ref{appendix-fig:dice_scores_oasis} in Appendix \ref{appendix:hyperparameter_selection}, by setting $\lambda=2$, our model would be superior on every metric compared to SYMNet.
-In other words, our method has significantly better overall performance. \item \textbf{cLapIRN:} While in terms of tissue overlap metrics our method is only slightly better than cLapIRN, our method has significantly better deformation regularity in terms of folding voxels, and also significantly better cycle consistency. \end{itemize}
+\begin{itemize} \item \textbf{VoxelMorph:} Our method outperforms it on every metric in every experiment. \item \textbf{SYMNet:} While SYMNet (original) has in general slightly better deformation regularity (compared to our standard inference variant), our method has a significantly better dice score or TRE.
+By increasing regularization one could make our model to have better regularity while still maintaining significantly better dice score or TRE than SYMNet.
+This is demonstrated for validation set results in Tables \ref{appendix-table:hyperparameter_optimization_oasis}, \ref{appendix-table:hyperparameter_optimization_lpba40}, and \ref{appendix-table:hyperparameter_optimization_lung250m_4b} in Appendix \ref{appendix:hyperparameter_selection}.
+In other words, our method has significantly better overall performance. \item \textbf{cLapIRN:} Our method outperforms cLapIRN on all four datasets.
+On OASIS raw and Lung250M-4B datasets our method outperforms cLapIRN clearly.
+On the pre-aligned OASIS and LPBA40 datasets our method has only slightly better tissue overlap performance than cLapIRN, but has clearly superior deformation regularity in terms of folding voxels. \item \textbf{ByConstructionICON:} On the OASIS datasets ByCounstrictionICON performs similarily to our method, although slightly worse on the OASIS raw dataset.
+However, on the smaller LPBA40 and Lung250M-4B datasets the performance of our method is clearly better, suggesting that our method generalizes from less data than ByConstructionICON. \end{itemize}

-A comparison of the methods' efficiencies is in Table \ref{table:performance_results}.
-Inference time of our method is slightly larger than that of the compared methods, but unlike VoxelMorph and cLapIRN, it produces deformations in both directions immediately.
-Also, half a second runtime is still very fast and restrictive only in the most time-critical use cases.
-In terms of memory usage our method is very competitive.